 (P.A.
-207 of 1921, as amended, Section 5)
+184 of 1943, Sections 18-23A)

-The Legislative body of a city or village may act as the board of appeals or as is most commonly the case, may appoint one.
-The statutory responsibilities of the board of appeals as stated in the City-Village Zoning Act appear below in summary form.
+The statutory responsibilities of the board of appeals as cited in the Township Rural Zoning Act appear below in summary form.
 The board of appeals:

 - 1. Adopts rules of procedure (bylaws) to govern its actions as an appeals board. - 2.
-Hears and acts upon questions referred to it that may arise from the administration of the zoning ordinance, including ordinance interpretation, review of standards, and the zoning map. - Hears and acts upon appeals made from a review, order, requirement, decision or determination made by a body or official administering the zoning ordinance. - 4.
-Hears and acts upon requests for variances, keeping in mind the spirit of the ordinance, public safety and justice. - May hear appeals with regard to special land uses and planned unit developments only if expressly authorized in the local ordinance. - May impose reasonable conditions upon an affirmative decision. - Must state the basis or grounds for its decision.
-It must identify the facts which support the conclusions reached on the cases before it.

-- 8. Conducts all meetings in public.
-Formal hearing of any appeal must be set within a reasonable time and conducted as a public hearing with due notice given to property owners and occupants of single and two-family dwellings within 300 feet of the premises of the property in question.
-Specific requirements of the local ordinance must also be adhered to.
-A decision must be made within a reasonable time. - Has all the powers of the (administrative) officer or body from whom the appeal is taken. - 10.
-Can rehear a case, if ordered by Circuit Court (or if the rules of procedure so provide).
+Hears and acts upon all questions that may arise from the administration of the zoning ordinance, including ordinance interpretation, review of standards, and the zoning map. - 3.
+Hears and acts upon appeals made from a review, order, requirement, decision, or determination made by a body or official administering the zoning ordinance. - 4.
+Hears and acts upon requests for variances, keeping in mind the spirit of the ordinance, public safety, and justice. - 5.
+May hear appeals with regard to special land uses and planned unit developments, only if expressly authorized in the local ordinance. - 6.
+May impose reasonable conditions upon an affirmative decision. - Must state the basis or grounds for its decision.
+It must identify the facts which support the conclusions reached on the cases before it. - 8.
+Conducts all meeting in public.
+Formal hearing of any appeal must be set within a reasonable time and conducted as a public hearing with due notice given to the parties.
+Specific notification requirements of the local ordinance must also be adhered to.
+A decision must be made within a reasonable time. - 9.
+Has all the powers of the (administrative) officer or body from whom the appeal is taken. - 10.
+Can rehear a case, if ordered by Circuit Court (or if so provided by ordinance).
 The court must find that the records are inadequate for proper court review, or that there is additional pertinent evidence which was not presented to the board of appeals.
 In rehearing a case, the board of appeals must review their decision and either modify or affirm its original findings and decision.